Todd Phillips: Career

 In 2019, Phillips directed, co-wrote, and co-produced an origin story film based on DC Comics' supervillain the Joker, Joker (2019).
 The script, set in 1981, was co-written by Scott Silver, and the film starred Joaquin Phoenix in the title role.
 It premiered at the 76th Venice International Film Festival and was released in October 2019.
 Its sequel, Joker: Folie a Deux, added Lady Gaga as Harley Quinn; released in 2024, the film was also directed, co-written, and co-produced by Phillips.
-The film was later panned by critics and audiences.
-After Joker: Folie à Deux was released, Phillips spent the weekend on his ranch in seclusion.
+The film was later panned by critics and audiences and underperformed at the box-office.
+According to one source, after Joker: Folie à Deux was released, Phillips spent the weekend on his ranch in seclusion.

 Personal beliefs

 When asked in a 2014 interview by the BBC if he believes in God, Phillips replied: "Personally I don't.
 But I believe there's a higher power, a collective energy in people that you might say is God."

 Phillips said in 2019, in the aftermath of his dark drama Joker release, that he had stopped making comedy films because of the backlash of "woke culture", saying: "Go try to be funny nowadays...
 There were articles written about why comedies don't work anymore – I'll tell you why, because all the fucking funny guys are like, 'Fuck this shit, because I don't want to offend you'.
 It's hard to argue with 30 million people on Twitter."